Vivek2568/MathonGo-Backend/README.md

   Note: On the frontend, you can apply filters using the /api/v1/chapters endpoint to get a list of relevant chapters.
 Each item in the response includes its unique MongoDB _id, which you can use to fetch full details of a specific chapter using the /api/v1/chapters/:id endpoint.

 - `POST /api/v1/chapters` *(Admin only)*
-  Upload a new chapter with validation.
+  - Upload a new chapter with validation.
+  - please make sure to add in req.headers
+    - admin = true
+    - Content-Type = application/json

 ## 🛠️ Setup Instructions